 The equivalent mineralized intercepts calculated by UEC were derived from gamma-ray logs run as part of an electric log suite on each of the exploration drill holes.
 In addition to gamma-ray, the electric log suite includes self-potential and single point resistance, along with vertical deviation survey.
 The self-potential and resistance curves are primarily used to identify lithological boundaries and to correlate sand units and mineralized zones between drill holes.
-The equivalent U3O8 values from the gamma-ray curves are calculated by converting counts per second (CPS) to grade (eU3O8) for each one-half foot interval above a specific cutoff grade as requested by UEC.
+The equivalent U_3O_8 values from the gamma-ray curves are calculated by converting counts per second (CPS) to grade (eU3O8) for each one-half foot interval above a specific cutoff grade as requested by UEC.
 This method is essentially the standard method as developed by the U.S. Atomic Energy Commission (AEC), Scott, 1963.
 The majority of the geophysical electric logs run at Burke Hollow were by UEC logging operators in company-owned logging units which were designed and produced by GeoInstruments of Nacogdoches, Texas.
-As discussed in the following paragraph, geophysical logging during the 2012 drilling at Burke Hollow was by company-owned logging units, with additional logging services contracted through GeoScience Associates Australia, (GAA).
+As discussed in the following paragraph, geophysical logging during the 2015-17 drilling at Burke Hollow was by company-owned logging units.